Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for all three parameters.
-The description does not add meaning beyond the schema; it only lists the protocols.
-Baseline 3 is appropriate.
+Schema coverage is 100% with clear descriptions for all three parameters (routerId, interface, limit).
+The description does not add meaning beyond what the schema provides, meeting the baseline for high coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.